PorterAngelica/IT-Support-notes/Module-1_Technical-Support-Fundamentals/Module2:Hardware.md

-# 🧠 Module 1: Computer Hardware
+# 🧠 Module 2: Computer Hardware

-Welcome to the first module of the **Google IT Support Professional Certificate**.
+Welcome to the second module of the **Google IT Support Professional Certificate**.
 These notes cover everything related to the physical components of a computer — also known as hardware.

 ---